-In the Second Edition, an experienced attorney explores the broad range of issues relating to homebound instruction under the IDEA and Section 504, using recent decisions to examine districts' legal obligations.
+In the Second Edition, an experienced attorney explores the broad range of issues relating to homebound instruction under the IDEA and Section 504, using case decisions to examine districts' legal obligations.

-Two chapters address homebound services for students with autism and students in charter schools.
-Plus, you get first-time coverage of parental consent and cooperation issues, qualifications of personnel providing services, participation in extracurricular activities, and more of today’s concerns.
+Two entire chapters are devoted to specific concerns related to homebound services for students with autism and students in charter schools.
+Plus, you get detailed coverage of parental consent and cooperation issues, qualifications of personnel providing services, participation in extracurricular activities, and more.

 - Determining a student's need for homebound services